 Some bloggers try to skirt legal issues by not naming names or taking other steps to try to make a post anonymous.
 However, that might not hold up in court should it ever come to that.
 Liable can be prevalent even if you don’t specifically name a person or business, and that’s an ugly battle to get into.
 There are many legal nuances, and a fantastic lawyer might be able to connect “anonymous” postings to her client.

 Blogs are great tools, but they can also work against you.
 Plus, remember that you might not get the support you’re after anyway.
-Seek out in-person, more intimate environments for serious discussions and protect yourself from any legal troubles before they become a factor.
+Seek out in-person, more intimate environments for serious discussions, say on domestic violence or divorce, and protect yourself from any legal troubles before they become a factor.